Local or Cloud

 VAULTIS may have originated out of the Defense sector, but private sector organizations would do well to emulate these guiding principles and apply VAULTIS to their own data-centric strategies.
 The VAULTIS principles ultimately prepare data for better outcomes across the data value chain – bringing together data producers and consumers for increased efficiencies while preserving data integrity, trust, and security.
-Let’s dive into each of the VAULTIS principles and explore how Fluree solves for each:
+Let’s dive into each of the VAULTIS principles:

 Our upcoming Fluree Nexus cloud product interface will allow permissioned data consumers to browse and search data sets as well as discover related data assets via linked metadata.
 URL-style saving and sharing of data sets and queries will make the data sharing process intuitive.

 Enterprise data platforms should make data readily available to those that need to for better and quicker decisions, but should also recognize data security and privacy challenges that emerge alongside a higher level of data sharing.